Bhagavanth Kesari: Theatrical

-The film was theatrically released on 19 October 2023, on the occasion of Dasara.
+The film was theatrically released on 19 October 2023, coinciding with Dasara.

 Home media

-The film's digital streaming rights were brought by Amazon Prime Video, while the satellite rights were brought by Zee Network in all languages.
-The film was premiered on Amazon Prime Video on 24 November 2023 in Telugu, along with dubbed versions in Tamil, Malayalam, Kannada, and Hindi.
+The film's digital streaming rights were brought by Amazon Prime Video for ₹18 crore, while the satellite rights were brought by Zee Network in all languages (Expect Hindi Language), The film was premiered on Amazon Prime Video on 24 November 2023 in Telugu, along with dubbed versions in Tamil, Malayalam, Kannada, and Hindi.

 Reception

 Critical response

 The film received mixed to positive reviews from critics praising Balakrishna's performance and action sequences.

 Raghu Bandi of The Indian Express gave 2.5/5 and wrote "Bhagavanth Kesari tries hard not to be a regular Nandamuri Balakrishna movie, while having all the signature moments die-hard fans will expect from him."
 Sangeetha Devi Dundoo of The Hindu wrote "Anil Ravipudi's Bhagavanth Kesari starring Nandamuri Balakrishna oscillates between hypermasculine action and an emotional drama that hammers the message of women empowerment."

 Janani K of India Today gave a rating of 2.5/5 and wrote, "Bhagavanth Kesari is an enjoyable entertainer where you see Balayya teaching a bunch of school children about good touch and bad touch.
 It's a film that has a mix of everything for the audiences."
 Jahnavi of The News Minute gave a rating of 1.5/5 and wrote "But even as a formulaic film hinging on the heroism of the male star, the formula itself is confusing."
 Eenadu reviewed the movie and noted that, aside from a few scenes in the first half, the film is commendable.
 Ram Venkat Srikar of Film Companion wrote, "Bhagavanth Kesari is a pretty entertaining outing from both Balakrishna and Anil Ravipudi.
 Despite having some issues, it works pretty well to a large extent, offering us an action entertainer with its heart in the right place, which surprises on the emotion and the 'message' front.